RyanJarv/msh/README.md

 Note: The test app is set up to exit after one run so that it can be tested with `make compose/lambda`

+### Scripts

+You can simply run the ./test/ruby.rb and it will behave the same way as the local lambda compose example.
+I'll likely be changing this behavior to convert cmd args to a single request and then exiting.
+This behavior will likely be used for local testing where args map in some way to API Gateway path/parameters.